 “Bohns guides us to the insight that we are influential beyond our wildest dreams.
 Through her rigorous research and relatable voice, she helps us make sense of the world and our non-trivial place in it.
 The result is an exhilarating, evidence-based, expert read that you will not want to miss.”— Dolly Chugh, best-selling author of The Person You Mean to Be

 “One of the most enticing and entertaining books I’ve ever read on persuasion.
 Vanessa Bohns is not only an expert in social psychology — she’s also an excellent communicator.
-She makes a convincing case that we all matter more than we realize.”— Adam Grant, New York Times best-selling author of Give and Take, Originals, and Think Again
+She makes a convincing case that we all matter more than we realize.”— Adam Grant, #1 New York Times best-selling author of Think Again

 “Bohns reveals an enormously empowering secret: In many situations, we don’t recognize the great influence we possess.”— Robert Cialdini, New York Times best-selling author of Influence and Pre-Suasion

 Vanessa Bohns is a social psychologist and professor of organizational behavior at Cornell University.
 She holds a PhD in psychology from Columbia University and an AB in psychology from Brown University.
 Her writing has appeared in the New York Times, Wall Street Journal, Harvard Business Review, and other outlets, and her research has been featured by the Wall Street Journal, New York Times, Economist, and NPR's Hidden Brain.